-- Students must obtain written permission from the course instructor and the master advisor for their major.
+- Students must obtain written permission from the course instructor and the faculty advisor for their major.

-- The master advisor will confirm that students have a minimum 3.400 GPA in the major at the time that they register for the course.
+- The faculty advisor will confirm that students have a minimum 3.400 GPA in the major at the time that they register for the course.